How to Format SD Card on Windows and Mac?

 Things to consider before formatting an SD card on Mac or Windows

-Whenever you have made up your mind to format an SD card or any external storage device, the most important thing before formatting an SD card is to take a backup of important files and photos.
+When you plan to format an SD card or any external storage device, backup important files and photos.

 How to Format SD card on Mac?

-Before you format your SD card on Mac, connect your micro/ SD card to Mac using a card reader and then take a backup of important files or utilize Remo Recover Mac tool to restore data.
+Connect your micro/SD card to your Mac with a card reader.
+Back up important files before formatting, or use the Remo Recover Mac tool to restore data.

 1. Go to Applications > Utilities > Disk Utility